MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-web-console.md

 5. On the **Prerequisites** page, review and address any warnings or errors that the Prerequisites checker returns, and then click **Verify Prerequisites Again** to recheck the system.

     > [!NOTE]
-    > Installation of the web console requires that ISAPI and CGI Restrictions in IIS be enabled for ASP.NET 4.
+    > Installation of the System Center 2016 - Operations Manager web console requires that ISAPI and CGI Restrictions in IIS be enabled for ASP.NET 4.
 To enable this, select the web server in IIS Manager, and then double-click **ISAPI and CGI Restrictions**.
 Select **ASP.NET v4.0.30319**, and then click **Allow**.

     > [!IMPORTANT]
     > You must install IIS before installing .NET Framework 4.
 If you installed IIS after installing .NET Framework 4, you must register ASP.NET 4.0 with IIS.
 Open a Command prompt window by using the **Run As Administrator** option and then run the following command: